Ekhwatenge/CSRIC-Best-Practices/README.md

 ## Introduction

-The analysis conducted in this project explores key insights from CSRIC’s communications best practices, focusing on priority areas like public safety, disaster management, and network resilience.
-This data is valuable for policymakers to develop informed recommendations for enhancing communication security and reliability.
+The analysis conducted in this project explores key insights from CSRIC’s communications best practices on priority areas like public safety, disaster management, and network resilience for policymakers to develop informed recommendations for enhancing communication security and reliability.

 ## Dataset

-The dataset used in this analysis was obtained from the **CSRIC Best Practices Search Tool** and includes fields like priority level, network types, industry roles, and public safety relevance.
+The dataset used in this analysis was obtained from the **CSRIC Best Practices Search Tool** and includes priority level, network types, industry roles, and public safety relevance fields.

 - **Source**: Communications Security, Reliability and Interoperability Council (CSRIC)
 - **Content**: Priority levels, network types, industry roles, keywords, and public safety flags